douganson/pelion-bridge-container-installer/README.md

    iotub - instantiate a bridge for Microsoft IoTHub

-   aws - instantiate a bridge for AWS IoT
+   awsiot - instantiate a bridge for AWS IoT

    google - instantiate a bridge for Google CloudIoT